hzeller/rpi-rgb-led-matrix/README.md

 Here is a video of how it looks [![Runtext][run-vid]](http://youtu.be/OJvEWyvO4ro)

+There are also two examples `minimal-example.cc` and `text-example.cc` that show use of the API.
+The text example allows for some interactive output of text (using a bitmap-font found in the `fonts/` directory), but it could also be used to connct via a pipe, say you have an program or shell-script that wants to output something:

+	 # output stops on end-of-file, so let's sleep a bit
+     (echo -e "foo\nbar" ; sleep 2) | sudo ./text-example fonts/7x13.bdf

 **CPU use**

 These displays need to be updated constantly to show an image with PWMed